 Take the hashtag #nyceats for example.
-If you’re a restaurant in one of the five boroughs, it makes sense to tag your posts with #nyceats to bring more people to your page.
+If you’re a restaurant in NYC, it makes sense to tag your posts with #nyceats to bring more people to your page.

-In order to maximize your reach you’d also want to tag your posts with other relevant hashtags such as #nycfood or #nycpizza — but there’s an important caveat.
+In order to maximize your reach, you’d also want to tag your posts with other relevant hashtags such as #nycfood or #nycpizza — but there’s an important caveat.
 Posts with too many hashtags can come across as inauthentic, too spammy, cluttered, and overall make it look like you’re trying too hard.

 - Open a text editor on your phone (we use Evernote, but you can also use “Notes”)

 - Type a dot • then press “Return”.
 Repeat 5 times.

 - After you’ve posted your photo, click the comment button, paste the text you copied in step 4 and click “Post”.